madelinezday/buttondown/guides/monetizing-your-newsletter.md

 ![Free trial options in Stripe’s payment link editor](https://github.com/madelinezday/buttondown/blob/main/images/stripe/monetizing:free-trial-button-in-stripe-hi-res.gif?raw=true)

 This setting will allow *all* prospective subscribers to register for a free trial.
-If you'd rather only offer free content to a select few subscribers, we recommend sending promo codes.
+If you'd rather only offer discounted content to a select few subscribers, we recommend sending promo codes.

 ### Send promo codes

 The Buttondown team is happy to help you create and send manual promo codes for discount subscriptions.
-Reach out to us at support@buttondown.email, and we’ll get your coupon code set up ASAP.
+Reach out to us at support@buttondown.email, and we’ll get your promo code set up ASAP.

-However, it’s also possible (and likely faster) to create promo codes through [Stripe]((https://stripe.com/docs/tax).
+However, it’s also possible (and likely faster) to create promo codes through [Stripe](https://stripe.com/docs/tax).
 You can do that by Clicking “Allow Promotion Codes” in the advanced settings of your payment link editor.

 ![Advanced settings in Stripe’s payment link editor](https://github.com/madelinezday/buttondown/blob/main/images/stripe/monetizing:promo-code-hi-res.gif?raw=true)